andmos/dotfiles/README.md

     . ~/.bash_profile
     fi
 to .bashrc.
-My bin-equivalent is found [Here](http://github.com/andmos/Scrips) and is placed in my Dropbox for easy sharing, just added to my
+My bin-equivalent is found [Here](http://github.com/andmos/Scrips) and is placed in my Dropbox for easy sharing, just added to
-Path.
+$path.

 ### .OSX
 .osx is used on a new Mac-installation, and makes OSX usable for me.